We may get commissions for purchases made through links in this post.

 Ladder or Stairstep Frames

-You can built or buy a frame that gives you 3 or more shelves on which to put planters.
+You can built or buy a ladder style frame that gives you 3 or more shelves on which to put planters.
 This is simply a version of container gardening that uses more vertical space than just putting planters around.

 A-Frame Structures